 - JP’s Sports Grill: Open 11 a.m. to 10 p.m.

 - Derby Dining Center: Open 8 a.m. to 7 p.m.
 Breakfast $8, lunch $11, dinner $13.
 Reduced prices for children.
 Options range from classic, deli, grill, pizza and Italian buffets.

 Fraternities and sororities

-Visit the Fraternity and Sorority Life tent between the Student Union and Anderson Hall to learn more about and visit with the 47 organizations in the fraternity and sorority community.
-FSL ambassadors will be on hand to answer questions about recruitment, membership benefits and more.
+Visit the Fraternity and Sorority Life Office Located in Room 004 of the Union to visit with representatives of more than 40 organizations in the fraternity and sorority community.
+Ambassadors will be on hand to answer questions about recruitment, membership benefits and more.
 While you're there, grab a map to begin chapter visits on your own.
-Individual chapter facilities are off campus and will be open for tours throughout the day.
-General information sessions will take place at 9:30 and 10:15 a.m. in the Big 12 Room in the Student Union.
-You can find more information at k-state.edu/fsl.
+Individual chapter facilities are off campus and will be open for tours from noon to 3 p.m.
+General information sessions will take place at 10:15 and 11 a.m. in the Union's Big 12 Room.

 Visit the Chester E. Peters Recreation Complex, the campus hub for fitness, recreation, intramurals and club sports.
 Guided tours will be offered all day, or drop by to look around.
 Guests accompanied by a K-State student can get a free day pass.
 Denison Avenue and Olympic Drive (east of the football stadium).

 The center, home of the K-State Alumni Association, offers a friendly atmosphere for returning alumni and friends to meet and serves as a conference center for the community.
 Check out the Memorabilia Room, the original Bluemont Arch and a bronze Wildcat statue.

 Go green, stay purple